itsomitt/smart_house/README.md

-# bluetooth_test2
+# Smart house

-A new Flutter project.
+A simple mobile app made to connect and controll a maquette of a smart house